 Tiya Alicia Miles

 Tiya Alicia Miles is an author, university teacher, and public historian.
 She has written two prizewinning works of African American and Native American history: Ties That Bind: The Story of an Afro-Cherokee Family in Slavery and Freedom (2005) and The House on Diamond Hill: A Cherokee Plantation Story (2010).
 She recently published a narrative study of race and gender in southern ghost tours entitled Tales from the Haunted South: Dark Tourism and Memories of Slavery from the Civil War Era (2015).
 Miles is also a writer of fiction, academic articles on indigenous women’s history, and feminist essays.
 Her debut novel, The Cherokee Rose (2015), is set on a haunted plantation in the Cherokee territory of present-day Georgia and was named a Publishers Weekly Pick of the Week.
 With the literary critic Sharon P. Holland, she coedited a collection of essays on Afro–Native American lives entitled Crossing Waters, Crossing Worlds: The African Diaspora in Indian Country (2006).
 Miles teaches at the University of Michigan, where she is a Distinguished University Professor in the departments of American culture, Afroamerican and African studies, history, Native American studies, and women's studies.
 She is a MacArthur Fellow, a beneficiary of a Mellon Foundation New Directions in the Humanities Fellowship, and a recipient of the Hiett Prize in the Humanities.
-Her most recent book is The Dawn of Detroit: A Chronicle of Slavery and Freedom in the City of the Straits (2018), a history of the enslavement of Native Americans and African Americans in early Detroit.
+Her The Dawn of Detroit: A Chronicle of Slavery and Freedom in the City of the Straits (2017), a history of the enslavement of Native Americans and African Americans in early Detroit, won the OAH Merle Curti Social History Award and the OAH James A. Rawley Prize.

 - "Like the Indians Themselves": Blacks in the Nineteenth-Century Cherokee Nation